 On July 14, 2010, we completed a follow-on public offering of 4,600,000 ADSs, each representing 20 ordinary shares.
 The ordinary shares underlying the ADSs offered and sold were registered pursuant to our automatic shelf registration statement on Form F-3 (File No. 333-168009) filed with the SEC on July 7, 2010.
 Morgan Stanley and BofA Merrill Lynch acted as joint bookrunners of this offering.
 We received net proceeds of approximately US\$109.7 million.
-As of December 31, 2014, we used the net proceeds as follows:
+As of December 31, 2015, we used the net proceeds as follows:

-- approximately US\$23.2 million to fund development of our online and mobile platforms including CNpad, Baoxian.com, Chetong.net and eHuzhu; - approximately US\$55.8 million to fund acquisitions; and - approximately US\$1.3 million to fund development of wealth management business.;
+- approximately US\$37.1 million to fund development of our online and mobile platforms including CNpad, Baoxian.com, eHuzhu, and Chetong.net, an online platform previously operated by us; - approximately US\$79.5 million to fund acquisitions; and